natdarke/base-config/README.md

     ```
     git commit -am "Description of change"
     ```
+    IF YOU NEED TO CHANGE A DEPENDENCY PACKAGE FOLLOW THE STEPS HERE.

+    ALL CHANGES TO A DEPENDENCY PACKAGE CAN BE VIEWED AS SINGLE CHANGE TO THE VERSION NUMBER OF THE CHANGED PACKAGE IN THE PACKAGE.JSON OF THE SERVICE

 7. Push the feature branch

     ```
     git push origin feature/[feature name]
     ```